JoeLogavina/METENZI-B2B/replit.md

-# B2B Software License Management Portal
+# B2B Software License Management Portal - Microservices Architecture

 ## Overview

-This is a full-stack B2B software license management platform built with React, Express, and PostgreSQL.
-The application provides enterprise customers with a streamlined interface to browse, purchase, and manage software licenses, while offering administrators comprehensive tools for inventory and user management.
-The system now uses custom username/password authentication and displays all prices in EUR currency.
+This is a full-stack B2B software license management platform that has been refactored into a microservices architecture with three separate services: Admin Service (port 5001), B2B Service (port 5002), and Core API Service (port 5003).
+The application provides enterprise customers with a streamlined interface to browse, purchase, and manage software licenses, while offering administrators comprehensive tools for inventory and user management through a completely isolated admin portal.
+The system uses custom username/password authentication and displays all prices in EUR currency.

 ## Recent Changes (January 2025)
+- **MAJOR: Implemented Microservices Architecture** - Split monolithic application into three independent services
+- Separated Admin Portal (5001) and B2B Portal (5002) with independent authentication
+- Created Core API Service (5003) for shared business logic and database operations
+- Implemented inter-service authentication with secure API keys
+- Separate session stores for admin and B2B portals
+- Independent deployment capability for each service
+- Enhanced security with complete isolation between admin and customer portals
 - Migrated from Replit Auth to custom username/password authentication system
 - Implemented EUR currency display throughout the application (€790, €1,890, €250, etc.)
 - Created admin and B2B user test accounts (admin/Kalendar1, b2buser/Kalendar1)